Deepan-Karmakar/p5.js-tutorial/Local-server.md

 ```
 sudo launchctl load -w /System/Library/LaunchDaemons/org.apache.httpd.plist
 ```
-Lion has a built in web server, all you have to do is enable it and place the files in the right place.

 7. Place your project somewhere inside /Sites/.
 8. Finally, view it at http://localhost/~username/!